-Note: Any garment worn under the blouse/shirt for extra warmth must be white and not visible (V-neck)
+Note: Any garment worn under the blouse/shirt for extra warmth must not be visible (V-neck).
+Sleeveless jersey (vest) are no longer a uniform range.

-24.4.
-Years 9-11 Uniform Standards
+24.4 Years 12-13 Uniform Standards

 All uniform items must be the regulation BDSC items or otherwise as described below.